brunokoga/Montevideo/bestiary3_dir/fooCreature.md

 **Defensive Abilities** : A foo creature retains all of the base creature's defensive abilities and special qualities.
 It also gains the following.

-_Damage Reduction (Ex_: A foo creature gains DR/bludgeoning based on its Hit Dice.
+_Damage Reduction (Ex)_: A foo creature gains DR/bludgeoning based on its Hit Dice.
 A foo creature with up to 10 HD gains DR 5/bludgeoning.
 A foo creature with 11 or more HD gains DR 10/bludgeoning.

-_Paired Protectors (Su)_: When two or more foo creatures are within 30 feet of one another, they both gain the benefit of a _ [protection from evil](spell_dir/protectionFromEvil#_protection-from-evil_ spell.
-The caster level of this _ [protection from evil](spell_dir/protectionFromEvil#_protection-from-evil)_ effect is equal to the highest Hit Dice of the affected foo creatures.
+_Paired Protectors (Su)_: When two or more foo creatures are within 30 feet of one another, they both gain the benefit of a _ [protection from evil](spell_dir/protectionFromEvil#_protection-from-evil)_ spell.
+The caster level of this _ [protection from evil](spells/protectionFromEvil#_protection-from-evil)_ effect is equal to the highest Hit Dice of the affected foo creatures.
 This effect can be dispelled, but if it is, a foo creature can reactivate it as a swift action.

 _Stony Defense (Su)_: A number of times per day equal to its Hit Dice, a foo creature can harden its skin to unyielding stone as an immediate action.
 It gains hardness 8 until the end of its next turn, but its speed is reduced by 10 feet for the same duration.

 **Special Abilities** : A foo creature retains all of the base creature's special attacks and special abilities.
 It also gains the following special quality.

-_Freeze (Ex_: A foo creature can hold itself so still it appears to be a statue.
+_Freeze (Ex)_: A foo creature can hold itself so still it appears to be a statue.
 A foo creature that uses freeze can take 10 on its [Stealth](skill_dir/stealth#_stealth) check to hide in plain sight as a stone statue.
 A foo creature can maintain this position for as long as it wishes.

 **Abilities** : +2 Strength, +2 Constitution, +4 Intelligence.